 Dr. Sarah Webb: That's a big one.
 It's a very important aspect of understanding colorism.

-I think that patriarchy and male privilege allowed men to move to society despite how they're viewed in terms of their attractiveness.
-Right.
+I think that patriarchy and male privilege allowed men to move through society despite how they're viewed in terms of their attractiveness.
 So they seek upward mobility as men who are perceived as unattractive because they have other things they can lean on like their success, like their talent, like their money, like their sexual prowess.